Job titles are the core of the workplace. The job title is key to attracting talent and often represents an employee's seniority on the team.

 What are the most popular IT job titles these days?

-Check out The Top 35 IT Job Titles for a list of job titles candidates search for the most based on a recent month of Google queries.
-Here are top 10:
+Check out Here are top 10 job titles candidates search for the most based on a recent month of Google queries:

 While software teams often report into IT, many modern organizations (especially tech-driven companies) have their own org chart that might bypass IT and report directly into the CEO.